apitoolkit/apitoolkit-landing/blog/deep-dive-into-api-traces/index.md

   - API Management
 ---

-# Deep Dive into API Traces: How APItoolkit Captures and Displays Them.
+# API Traces: How APItoolkit Captures and Displays Them.

 ![How APItoolkit captures and displays traces](./deep-dive-into-traces.jpeg)